-Managing temperature in the winter time is a complex process of heater settings, vent cleaning, filter changing, and of course, your windows.
+The managing temperature in the wintertime is a complex process of heater settings, vent cleaning, filter changing, and of course, your windows.
 The best way to keep your home warm enough is to have heavy curtains drawn at night during the coldest part of the day and clean, clear glass to let in as much warm sunlight as possible.
 This means that clean windows, inside and out, are your best bet for spending a little less on heating each day.

 9) Recycle Everything

 Any massive wave of cleaning is bound to come up with at least a few things that are trash or no longer useful to you.
 Rather than simply chucking everything into the same bin, take the time to sort and organize what you want to get rid of.
 Recycles in the recycle bin, compost what you can, and donate anything that’s still nice to a local charity.
 These are all eco-friendly ways to reuse what would otherwise get tossed into a landfill.

 The final way to clean your home and help the environment is to use eco-friendly cleaning products.
 Look for items that are low in toxic chemicals from companies that use environmentally friendly business practices.
 Recycled paper towels are a great place to start and choosing your surface cleaners might be a little more complex.
 The good news is that once you find an eco-friendly brand you like, there’s a good chance they’ll make most of the products you need.